netdata/netdata/README.md

 #### 180.000+ views, 50.000+ visitors, 15.000+ downloads, 8.000+ github stars, 400+ forks, 7 days!

-And we still run with 1.000+ downloads per day!
+And we still run with 1.000+ downloads... per day!

 Thank you!